Terminal Recordings

 .termshow.yml script files

-The companion YAML file adds chapters, annotations, visual settings, and edits:
+The companion YAML file controls how the recording is presented.
+It adds chapters, annotations, cuts, highlights, and visual settings:

 source: assets/my-recording.termshow